LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 On a side note: 1958's Tennis for Two is considered to be the first video game (source [https://www.bnl.gov/about/history/firstvideo.php](https://www.bnl.gov/about/history/firstvideo.php).
 For timeline of video games also see [https://www.museumofplay.org/about/icheg/video-game-history/timeline](https://www.museumofplay.org/about/icheg/video-game-history/timeline)

+As early as 2017-08-30, pyramid started a collection of ideas for future games, albeit limited to a simple listing of objectives, features, and anti-features for games he would like to play, it was the spark that ignited this voyage.

 **Chapter Outline**
 -------------------------------------